natecraddock/ziglua/docs.md

 Many functions now return Zig errors rather than an integer code.
 The Zig compiler will then ensure that the error is handled, or ignored.
 There are specific error types like `ziglua.error.LuaRuntime` for errors that have a specific meaning.

-On the other hand, many functions either succeed or return an error.
-Rather than returning a boolean success code, these functions return the generic `ziglua.Error.LuaError` to indicate failure.
-The type of failure can be determined in the context of the function called.

 ### Booleans

 Functions that return or accept C boolean integers now use the Zig `bool` type.